SansGuidon/bookmarks/README.md

 * [Steve McConnell](http://stevemcconnell.com/articles/software-ten-essentials/) - (1997) Software’s Ten Essentials
 * [Steve McConnell](http://stevemcconnell.com/articles/how-to-defend-an-unpopular-schedule/) - (1996) How to Defend an Unpopular Schedule
 * [Giedrius Majauskas](https://www.majauskas.com/programmer-mindset-5-traits-of-programmers-that-have-a-chance-to-become-good-ones) - (2009) Programmer mindset: 5 traits of programmers that have a chance to become good ones
+* [Dan Milstein](http://blog.hut8labs.com/coding-fast-and-slow.html) - (2013) Coding, Fast and Slow: Developers and the Psychology of Overconfidence | about inability of developers to predict how long a project will take.
+* [laura Klein](https://www.usersknow.com/blog/2015/02/your-job-is-not-to-write-code.html) - (2015) Your Job Is Not to Write Code
+* [Adam Pittenger](https://medium.com/@apitt24/love-what-you-build-build-what-you-love-9cedbb05e32f) - (2013) Love what you build.
+Build what you love.

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices